aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 - the dew point temperature,
 - the humidity,
 - the specific enthalpy,
-- the specific volume, or
+- the specific volume or
 - the relative humidity,

 except the combination of humidity and dew point temperature, which are not independent.
 If a different number of inputs is given, execution will be aborted.
 If *fig* = *true* is given, a schematic psychrometric chart is plotted as a graphical representation of the solution.